mwrynn/tntgen/README.md

 OpenJDK Runtime Environment Corretto-17.0.10.7.1 (build 17.0.10+7-LTS)
 OpenJDK 64-Bit Server VM Corretto-17.0.10.7.1 (build 17.0.10+7-LTS, mixed mode, sharing)
 ```
-It may vary from the above, but the key things are 1) it didn't tell me command not found, so we have confirmed that Java is installed, and 2) we can see the version is 17.0.10 is installed, which is >= 8.
+The exact output you see on your computer may vary from the above, but the key things are 1) it didn't tell me "command not found" or similar error message, so we have confirmed that Java is installed, and 2) we can see the version is 17.0.10 is installed, which is >= 8.
 So we should be good to go.

 If you do NOT have Java installed, try downloading it from [here](https://www.java.com/en/download/manual.jsp).